ianmarquez/ps-task/README.md

 # ps-task
-this reposirtory was created to serve as my exam for paysera
+this reposirtory was created to serve as my employment requirement

 ## Available Scripts